 These are inquiry-based units during which the seventh-graders investigate solutions to problems.
 The curriculum includes reading articles, using digital simulations, completing hands-on labs, modeling, writing and discussing.
 Beyond the text, the seventh-graders do STEM activities throughout the year.
 The annual field trip relates to the science course, which provides hands-on application of what they are studying.

 In eighth grade, students explore physical science during which they investigate energy sources and transference — the eighth-graders are really moving.
+They use the Amplify science series throughout the school year.

 Physical Science Units: